 - Click the three dots icon below Actions and choose the right meeting.

 - Click Launch.

 You will be navigated to an overview page:

-- Meeting Lobby Page: information about the meeting (moderator, time and date and maximal duration).
+- Meeting Lobby Page: information about the meeting (moderator, time and date).

-- Just above Enter Meeting Room you can see when the meeting should start.
+- Just above Join you can see when the meeting should start.
 You cannot open the meeting room prior to the start time.